One second from now is a place we have never been to. The future could bring tragedy or happiness.

-We don’t tend to think about the future very much especially with all the distractions we have in modern society.
-It’s time to change that though.
-You can control your future to some degree if you start making changes in the present.
+We don’t tend to think about the future very much, especially with all the distractions in modern society.
+It’s time to change that, though.
+You can control your future if you start making changes in the Present.

 Looking back on my life, I wish I had thought more about the future when I was younger.
-Most of the time I spent from birth to age 20 was spent wandering aimlessly through the days without much planning for how I actually wanted things to turn out.
+Most of the time I spent from birth to age 20 was spent wandering through the days without much planning for how I actually wanted things to turn out.

 Here are ten things that will hurt your financial future if you don’t do them.

-1. Not having a plan
+1. Not Having a Plan

-Having a plan will give you something to work towards and could give you a better sense of purpose.
-If you meet someone who has a plan for their life, they’re going to be focused and driven to get things done.
+Having a plan will give you something to work towards and give you a better sense of purpose.
+If you meet someone who has a plan for their life, they will be focused and driven to get things done.
 Think about where you want to end up financially and what it will take to get there.

 If you don’t have a financial plan, now is the time to make one.
 Start tracking your spending and look for areas where you can cut back.
 Having a budget has been one of the most useful things for my finances.